The whole content of this web-page can be downloaded via the following link – KS3 Assessment & Monitoring Parent Handbook

 |Assessment/Monitoring Event||Year 7||Year 8||Year 9|

-The following table allows you to download subject specific information sheets that provide you with details of topics that will be covered and the summative and formative ways through which your child’s progress will be assessed:
+The following table allows you to download subject assessment overviews that provide you with details of topics that will be covered within the Winter and Summer assessment windows:

 Assessment & Monitoring Additional Information

-The following links allow you to download any additional information about assessment and monitoring that has been published through letters:
+The following links allow you to download any additional information about assessment and monitoring that has been published: